weeeBox/mobile-system-design/README.md

 - Understanding of RESTful API design.
 - Familiarity with authentication and security.
 - Understanding of network error handling and rate-limiting.
+- Understanding of the trade-offs associated with different pagination strategies.
+- Ability to choose a pagination strategy that is appropriate for the specific use case.

 ## Data Storage
 ### Data Storage Options